Creating a New Token

 Here you can add a color filter to the Token.
 The default tint color is transparent.

-Also note that if the Token has selected an option for Represents Character, you can choose to link each bar to specific Character Attributes.
-If you change the value in the bar (via the Token settings, radial bubbles, or in the Character settings) the value will update automatically.
+Note that if the Token has selected an option for Represents Character, you can choose to link each bar to specific Character Attributes.
+When you modify the value in the Token bar through Token settings, radial bubbles, or Character settings, the value will automatically update.

 In some modules/addons, the bars may be pre-set by the creator.
 You are free to assign these to fit your needs and the needs of your players should you so choose.